nojronatron/nojronatron.github.io/linux-terminal-files/bash-stuff.md

 If the parent (e.g. ZSH) launches another shell, its variables are then pushed to the child process.
 To force specific variables into the child process, bash for example: `zsh> VAR_ONE="Foo" VAR_TWO="BAR" sh` would load child process 'sh' with those two additional enironemnt variables preceeding it.

+### Aliases

+Configure aliases to common commands, scripts, and executables to make your Linux SH (ZSH etc) life simpler.

+To see a list of existing aliases in shell: `alias`

+ZSH Aliasing:

+- Option 1: Update .zshrc by adding a line somewhere near (but not at) the end using keyword alias name=path_to_script_or_binary.
+- Option 2: Update ZSH_CUSTOM folder to include a list of custom Aliases for your profile.

+Add an alias for IntelliJ IDEA:

+1. Use find to locate file 'idea.sh' (or check JetBrains Toolbox for info on where it might be).
+2. Add the following line to .zshrc before final 'export' declarations: `alias idea="~/.local/share/JetBrains/Toolbox/apps/IDEA-C/ch-0/nnn.mmmm.vv/bin/idea.sh`
+3. Restart your shell.
+4. Traverse to the Java project directory and type: `idea .` and your project will open.

+Add an alias for AndroidStudio:

+1. Locate file "studio.sh" probably off your home directory (or see JetBrains ToolBox if you installed Android Studio that way).
+2. Add the path to an alias and name it something like: `androidstudio': `alias androidstudio=$STEP_1_PATH`
+3. Restart your shell.
+4. Traverse to the Android project directory and type: `androidstudio .` and your project will open.

 ### Interrogate Files and Disk

 Beyond creating, copying, moving, and deleting files, use these commands to manage the file *system* and disks.